useR! 2013 Conference Materials

 The assignment of talks to sessions will be made by the program committee.
 In both cases presentations will be allowed 17 minutes, followed by 3 minutes discussion.
 In addition to the regular contributed talks, all participants are invited to present a Lightning Talk, for which no abstract is required.
 These talks provide a 5-minute platform to speak on any R-related topic and should particularly appeal to R newbies.
 Participants wishing to give such a talk must provide an informative title.

-Thanks to our sponsors REvolution analytics, Google, R-Studio and Oracle, we have a number of bursaries available for Ph.D. students.
+Thanks to our sponsors REvolution analytics, Google, R-Studio, Oracle, and TIBCO, we have a number of bursaries available for Ph.D. students.
 These will cover registration fees and, in some cases, travel expenses.
 The bursary application period expired on April 15.

-The University of Castilla-La Mancha is the only university in the region of Castilla-La Mancha and it is divided into several campus.
+The University of Castilla-La Mancha is the only university in the region of Castilla-La Mancha and it is divided into several campuses.
 The conference will take place at the campus in Albacete.

 Information and useful links on the numerous and famous attractions in the area surrounding the University of Castilla-La Mancha in Albacete can be found at the Castilla-La Mancha Tourism website.